-These counselors help individuals lead longer, healthier lives by teaching them to cope with addictions to alcohol or drugs.
+Chemical dependency counselors, also known as substance abuse counselors, teach individuals to cope with addictions to alcohol or drugs.
 They might work with clients in a group setting or on an individual basis.
 Chemical dependency counselors assess patients and help them change their behaviors by discovering situations in their lives that might be making recovery difficult.
 Lack of resources and dealing with crisis situations can make this profession stressful at times.

 |Degree Field||Behavioral science, social work or related; counseling education required for certification|